Menu

 Our Teaching and Learning Policy, Behaviour Management Policy and SEN Policy set out detailed expectations within the Federation, but the following essential features underpin all School Policies.

 Everything that staff do within the school is related to the needs of the pupils.
-All staff are pupil focused, honest and positive and have high expectations of pupils potential.
+All staff are pupil focused, honest and positive and have high expectations of pupil’s potential.

 We accept and understand that what pupils present is only the tip of an emotional iceberg and they each have a history which we cannot understand without communication and discussion.
 It is only through this discussion and detailed understanding of their motivation that we can begin to support positive change in our pupils.
+We understand that early childhood development under pins personal and social development and that for some of our pupils this has been fractured or can be missing.
+It is our purpose to repair, replace and move forward as much as possible with all pupils.

-We embrace the concept of a hierarchy of need; learning can only take place when these needs are met.
+We embrace the concept of a hierarchy of need; learning can only take place when these are met.
 In planning for progression, we all understand that we build on previous learning and pupil interests.

 Top